tristnaja/tristnaja/README.md

-<h2 align="left">Hi 👋!
-My name is Tristan Al Harrish Basori and I'm a Front-End Developer, from Indonesia</h2>
+<h2 align="left">Hi!
+My name is Tristan and I'm a Front-End Developer, from Indonesia 🇮🇩</h2>

 ###